-Nathan Gould was born on 16 June 1793 at Deering, New Hampshire, son of John Gould.1
+Nathan Gould was born on 16 June 1793 at Deering, New Hampshire, son of

-Nathan married Huldah Cross, daughter of Ebenezer Cross, in 1813.1 Eighteen Hundred and Froze To Death
+1 Eighteen Hundred and Froze To Death

 Growing up in New England, I heard a number of my older relatives talk about the year, "eighteen hundred and froze to death."
 I thought it was a cute phrase but otherwise never paid much attention.
 It wasn't until I was an adult that I learned that there really was such a year: 1816.
 In fact, none of the relatives who had mentioned that year to me were even alive in 1816; none of them were born until years later.
 They obviously had heard about it from their older relatives.
 Being at least five generations removed from 1816, I became curious: what was so severe about this year that it left a mental imprint so strong that stories would be handed down in my family for generations?